-The Company, as a lessee, recognizes a right-of-useasset and a lease liability for its leasing arrangements, if the contract conveys the right to control the use of an identified asset.
-The contract conveys the right to control the use of an identified asset and the Company has substantially all of the economic benefits from use of the assetand has right to direct the use of the identified asset.
+The Company, as a lessee, recognizes a right-of-use asset and a lease liability for its leasing arrangements, if the contract conveys the right to control the use of an identified asset, and the Company has substantially all of the economic benefits from use of the asset and has right to direct the use of the identified asset.

 Effective April 1, 2019, the Company adopted Ind AS 116 "Leases" and applied the standard to the lease contract existing on April 1, 2019 using the modified retrospective approach.
 Accordingly, comparatives for the year ended March 31, 2019 have not been retrospectively adjusted.
-The standard permits a choice on initial adoption, on a lease-by-lease basis, to measure the right-of-use (ROU) asset at either its carrying amountas if Ind AS 116 had been applied since the commencement of the lease, or an amount equal to the lease liability adjusted for accruals or prepayments.
-The Company has elected to measure the right-of-use asset equal to the lease liability, with the result of no net impact on retainedearnings and no restatement of prior period comparatives.
+The standard permits a choice on initial adoption, on a lease-by-lease basis, to measure the right-of-use (ROU) asset at either its carrying amount as if Ind AS 116 had been applied since the commencement of the lease, or an amount equal to the lease liability adjusted for accruals or prepayments.
+The Company has elected to measure the right-of-use asset equal to the lease liability, with the result of no net impact on retained earnings and no restatement of prior period comparatives.

 The company recognizes a right of use asset and a lease liability at the lease commencement date.
 The right of use asset is initially measured at costs which comprise the initial amount of lease liability adjusted for any lease payments made before the commencement date.
 The right of use asset is subsequently depreciated using the straight-line method of the balance lease term.
-In addition, the right of use asset is periodicallyreduced by impairment loss, if any and adjusted for certain Remeasurements of lease liability.
+In addition, the right of use asset is periodically reduced by impairment loss, if any and adjusted for certain Remeasurements of lease liability.

-The lease liability is initially measured at the presentvalue of the lease payments that are not paid at the commencement date, discounted using the interest rate implicit in the lease or, if that rate cannot be readily determined, the Company's incremental borrowing rate.Generally, the Company uses its incremental borrowingrate as the discount rate.
+The lease liability is initially measured at the present value of the lease payments that are not paid at the commencement date, discounted using the interest rate implicit in the lease or, if that rate cannot be readily determined, the Company's incremental borrowing rate.
+Generally, the Company uses its incremental borrowing rate as the discount rate.

 Lease payments included in the measurement of the lease liability comprise the amounts expected to be payable over the period of lease.
-Thelease liability is measured at amortized cost using effective interest rate method.
+The lease liability is measured at amortized cost using effective interest rate method.
 It is remeasured when there is a change in future lease payments arising from change in the index or rate